The Nest

 6. New York Might Subsidize Part Of It

-This is a significant perk of having a historic home such as carriage houses.
-Many states in the Union have tax incentives to help you ensure that you will take good care of the historic homes in question.
-Authorities will love if you have it opened to the public for visits.
+This is a significant perk of having a historic home such as a carriage house.
+Many states in the Union have tax incentives to help ensure that landmark homes are well cared for.
+Authorities will love it if you open them to the public for visits.

-Certain municipalities might have additional incentives, including tax credits or funded bonuses, to make the deal sweeter.
-It’s a great choice if you’re okay with putting a lot of investment into showing a home some love.
+Certain municipalities might have additional incentives to sweeten the deal, including tax credits or funded bonuses.
+This is an excellent choice if you’re okay with putting a lot of investment into showing a home some love.
 Think of all those things when looking for historic homes for sale in New York City and State.

 7. How to determine if buying a historic home is right for you

-Unlike other home-buying experiences, falling in love with a historic home because of location, price and charm do not mean it is the best purchase for you.
+Unlike other home-buying experiences, falling in love with a historic home because of location, price, and charm does not mean it is the best purchase for you.

 Bottom line

-But for the right person, all the challenges can be a fun project and a true labor of love.
+But for the right person, all the challenges can be a fun project and labor of love.

 Written By: Ossiana Tepfenhart